literaryno4/literaryno4.github.io/_posts/2019-12-17-cs231n-assignments-note3-two-layer-neural-network.md

 	$$

-3. Backpropagation.
+3. **Backpropagation**.
 We calculate the gradient for decreasing the loss.
 According the expression above, we compute the corresponding gradients of every layer for every $ W $ and $ b $(bias).
 The math behind can be referred to [this blog](https://blog.csdn.net/yc461515457/article/details/51944683).

-4. Train the network using **SGD**.
+4. **Train the network using SGD**.
 It means that we use the computed gradients to tweak our parameters($ W $ and $ b $), making the loss converge into a minimal.
 The final trained parameters are the key part of our model.
 Check the code below to see how it is implemented.

 Here is an implement of the loss and the gradients: